ondiekelijah/GDSC_MUT-WEB-FlaskAPI/README.md

 flask run
 ```

-If you choose to start on a new database, delete the *migrations* directory and the *database.db* file then on your terminal ( make sure you're in the correct working directory) then run;
+:pushpin: If you choose to start on a new database, delete the *migrations* directory and the *database.db* file then on your terminal ( make sure you're in the correct working directory) then run;

 ### 1. Create a migration repository